ReagWarner/FinancialCalculator/README.md

-# Hyperion Capstone 1: Finance Calculator
+# Financial Calculator

-For this task,
+For this task, assume that you have been approached by a small financial company and asked to create a program that allows the user to access two different financial calculators:

-assume that you have been approached by a small financial company and asked to create a program that allows the user to access two different financial calculators: an investment calculator and a home loan repayment calculator.
+an investment calculator and a home loan repayment calculator.